25 Nov How To Stay Committed To Your Yoga Practise

 Just as potent is practising with a friend.
 If you both share the yoga love, going to classes together will not only be a lot of fun but will also hold you accountable.
 If you cancel the class ‘just because, it will not only affect your practice and any benefits you’re enjoying from it, but you’ll also miss sharing a small part of the journey with your buddy.

 4, Join a yoga retreat

 Doesn’t a yoga retreat sound like the best holiday ever?
 It sure is.
-They are fulfilling, fun, and who wouldn’t want to yoga in a beautiful community in stunning surrounds?
+They are fulfilling, fun, and who wouldn’t want to do yoga in a beautiful community in stunning surroundings?
 Exactly.
-You can kick off your re-found yoga love with booking into a yoga retreat.
+You can kick off your re-found yoga love by booking a yoga retreat.

 You will immerse yourself in yoga with daily yoga and meditation practices, soaking up all the positive energy instead of stressing out over to-do lists at work.
 Disconnecting from your daily challenges may even give you a chance during this time out to finally give digital detoxing a try.
 During your time on retreat, you will reconnect not only with yourself but also meet like-minded yogis all over the world at the same time, plus your yoga asana practice will also evolve and grow over time, as you commit to a daily practice.

 There are so many fantastic retreat locations all over the world.
 It’s quite tricky to choose one.
 Power Living is offering its popular retreat in beautiful Bali.
 These retreats are genuinely life-changing, and you will not only practice yoga daily, make new friends but leave with a new passion for life.
 Not to be missed, yogis.
 Keep your eyes peeled to the Power Living events page to find out about any upcoming retreats.